There’s an appropriate human response to God’s divine providence.

 Of course, it’s also possible that we may be looking at faithfully enduring some more setbacks.
-If the last twelve months have proven anything, it’s that Jesus was telling the Truth when he essentially said this as recorded in John 16:33: everything I’ve taught you is so that the peace in me will be in you.
+Jesus was telling the Truth when he essentially said this as recorded in John 16:33: everything I’ve taught you is so that the peace in me will be in you.
 You’ll need it because in this unbelieving world you will experience trouble and sorrows.
 Be courageous and don’t forget: I have conquered the world!

 He has conquered.